 This article is an explanation to help understand the plot and ending of the film Ah-ga-ssi / The Handmaiden.
 This is a Korean film that was released in 2016.
 Brought to you by director Chan-wook Park, who gave us Oldboy, The Handmaiden is a well paced psych thriller.
 The cast includes Kim Min-hee, Kim Tae-ri (her first film), Ha Jung-woo and Cho Jin-woong.
 The plot is pretty mean and we get to see multiple perspectives of the story as it unfolds.
-Here’s the film The Handmaiden explained, spoilers ahead.
+Here’s the plot and ending of the Korean movie The Handmaiden explained; spoilers ahead.

 The main characters are: